-Every baby is different and likes and dislikes will vary from one infant to another.
+Every baby is different and the likes and dislikes will vary from one infant to another.
 Some babies like lying on their backs while a few may fuss.
-However, there could be another more serious cause why a baby simply doesn’t like being on their backs that you should be aware of if you have a baby who fusses in this position.
+However, there could be another more serious cause why a baby simply doesn’t like being on their backs that you should be aware of if your baby won’t sleep.

-Why Is It Preferable For A Baby To Lie Flat On The Back?
+Why Is It Preferable For A Baby To Sleep on His Back?

 The main reason why it is better for an infant to lie on their backs is respiration or breathing.
 A baby placed on their tummies or side is at a greater risk of being smothered by blankets or the sleeping surface or mattress.
 Placing a baby on a pillow or with their heads raised can obstruct respiratory passages.
 Lying flat on the back allows for deep breathing and the maximum amount of oxygen to be drawn through those tiny noses and into the lungs.